 It’s your big day!
 You’re marrying the love of your life in a beautifully planned ceremony, surrounded by your nearest and dearest.
 As you embark on the rest of your life, what could ruin it?
 Oh, yeah — the price!
 With the average U.S. wedding totaling $26,444, couples are increasingly looking for ways to cut the costs, but not quality.
 That’s where wedding sponsors come in.

 Why would anyone sponsor your wedding?
 Two words: Product placement

 Let’s say your family/friends love horses.
 Maybe you even have an Instagram account where many of your followers love horses as well.
 Tell companies that your wedding will be a celebration involving tons of equestrian enthusiasts.
 Companies can then subtly get their products in front of the right people.
 Centerpieces, flowers, everything can be provided by gracious wedding sponsors in a way that meets your style.

 You don’t even have to be that specific.
 Just asking sponsors to help you out can work.
 Create a different value-add proposition like the amount of people who will attend or that your wedding will be blogged about to a number of followers.
 Or even just having a lot of Facebook friends can help gain wedding sponsors.
 Or simply just asking can work.

 But, why exactly do wedding sponsors get so wrapped up in fairly small weddings?
 Because they get to be involved in making memories.
 Subconsciously, people will tie the feeling of your touching wedding with the brand.
 It’s why celebrities get paid millions to be in a TV commercial.
 Association.
-For example, we all like Taylor Swift.
-If Pepsi puts her in an ad, we will see Taylor and immediately associate our joy for Taylor with our joy for Pepsi.
+For example, millions of people all like Taylor Swift.
+If Pepsi puts her in an ad, they will see Taylor and immediately associate their joy for Taylor with their joy for Pepsi.
 Clever, huh?
 Wedding sponsors know that when we see their product in the future, we’ll associate it with an amazing day of memories.

 In this article, we look at how wedding sponsorship works and how exactly to go about getting it!
 It can be amazing to get your wedding costs paid just by including a few sponsors!